 FUNDING AREAS: Education, Health, Arts & Culture, Jewish Community

 OVERVIEW: Ron Baron’s philanthropy touches on many major issues, including health, education, and the arts, but he most consistently gives to Jewish organizations.
 His Baron Capital Foundation gives out somewhere in the range of $1-$1.5 million per year in a mix of small to medium sized grants to around 60 organizations.
 Apart from that, personal donations from Baron are hard to come by.

-EDUCATION: While Baron's alma mater typically receives a grant of $5,000 per year, the Trustees of the University of Pennsylvania have received as much as $400,000 in one year, though the number is generally a nice even $100,000, which the Foundation seems to like.
-Duke University has also received six-figure grants, while other places like Columbia Business School, EMory Business School, and private schools like Horace Mann receive smaller gifts.
+EDUCATION: While Baron's alma mater typically receives a grant of $5,000 per year, the Trustees of the University of Pennsylvania have received as much as $400,000 in one year.
+Duke University has also received six-figure grants, while other places like Columbia Business School, Emory Business School, and private schools like Horace Mann receive smaller gifts.

-OTHER CAUSES: There don't really seem to be any limitations on what the Baron Capital Foundation will support, and they've donated to multiple veteran's charities, the Milken Institute, which does a lot of policy research, and at least one organization that promotes Italian heritage.
+OTHER CAUSES: There do not seem to be any limitations on what the Baron Capital Foundation will support, and it has donated to multiple veterans’ charities, the Milken Institute, which does policy research, and at least one organization that promotes Italian heritage.

 LOOKING FORWARD: Baron Capital Management has seen a surge in growth in recent years--$7 billion worth from 2013-2014 alone.
-While we can expect there to be a little lag before a comparative increase is seen in their giving, it's not unreasonable to expect the Foundation's annual grantmaking to increase to $2 million or more in the not too distant future.
-And though we haven't really seen any indications of this yet, with Baron in his 70s, he may be starting to think more about what he's going to do with all the wealth he's accumulated.
+While one may expect some lag before a comparative increase is seen in its giving, it is not unreasonable to expect the foundation's annual grantmaking to increase to $2 million or more in the not-too-distant future.
+And though there have not been any indications of this yet, with Baron in his 70s, he may be starting to think more about what he is going to do with all the wealth he has accumulated.